Focus on finds: Skaill knives (and how to make them)

 Although certain the flakes were not the result of natural attrition, Petrie was perplexed.
 “The process by which these rude stone implements had been obtained seemed to be still a matter of doubt,” he declared.

-The answer came on a visit to Westray, when Petrie witnessed his son hurling beach stones on the rocks.
+To him the answer came on a visit to Westray, where Petrie witnessed his son hurling beach stones on the rocks.
 The boy, he realised, had “unwittingly rediscovered the ancient mode of producing the rude stone implements”.

 Petrie had been investigating a “kitchen midden” within some “artificial mounds”.
 Excavating with a pocket-knife, he and a colleague found “great numbers of stone flakes similar to those from Skara”.
 [2]